Tomer-Barak/Tomer-Barak.github.io/_posts/2025-03-25-scale-symmetry.md

 In this view, the universe has always existed and will always exist if we abandon our scale-centric perspective.
 Time becomes fractal-like, with cosmic histories nested within each moment, recurring endlessly at different scales.

-## Implications for Physics and Philosophy

-This framework doesn't immediately suggest new mathematical models or experimental predictions.
-Rather, it offers a metaphysical reframing that might guide future theoretical developments.
-Some potential implications include:

-1. A renewed appreciation for effective field theories, which explicitly acknowledge their scale-bounded validity
-2. New approaches to quantum gravity that treat scale transformations as fundamental symmetries
-3. Novel perspectives on the measurement problem in quantum mechanics, where scale-dependent decoherence might play a central role
-4. Philosophical reconsideration of the meaning of time, particularly regarding the supposed "beginning" of the universe

 ## Conclusion

 The hypothetical framework of scale relativity represents not a rejection of current physics but an invitation to consider its contextual nature.
 Just as the Copernican Revolution didn't invalidate Earth-based astronomical observations but rather placed them in proper context, acknowledging our scale-bound perspective doesn't invalidate our physics but helps us understand its scope and limitations.